anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 - Merging bones which is not animated or swayed with PhysBones
   - If the clothes bones are nested into the body bones, there will be many bones which are never moved locally.
 Such bones cause extra cost.

-With AvatarOptimizer, these optimizations can be performed automatically by simply adding a `AAO Trace And Optimize` to the Avatar Root!
+With AvatarOptimizer, these optimizations can be performed automatically by simply adding `AAO Trace And Optimize` component to the Avatar Root!

 ![add-trace-and-optimize.png](add-trace-and-optimize.png)